Topic-specific policies

 It seems to me two ‘cyber’ worlds coexist on parallel planes:

 1. Critical national infrastructure: within the realm of government and defence, a significant concern is to protect the nation’s water, power, comms, financial systems, food supplies etc. from substantial attacks by highly capable and determined foreign powers, terrorists or whatever through the Internet.
 Scary stuff!
 Those nations that are actively developing offensive capabilities in this area have a vested interest in other nations not developing their defensive capabilities ... hence I suspect some may be deliberately spreading confusion and frustrating attempts to bring clarity to this area among potential targets (through this international standard, for instance).
 It could be a delaying tactic.
-I may be a semi-paranoid conspiracy theorist.
+However, I may be a semi-paranoid conspiracy theorist.

 Rather than clarifying the concepts and terminology, moving the field forward, the standard muddies the waters - possibly the desired outcome of #1 above.